Learn About The Law

 Current as of January 01, 2025 | Updated by Findlaw Staff

-Every person who desires to be a write-in candidate and have his or her name as written on the ballot of an election counted for a particular office shall file:
+(a) Every person who desires to be a write-in candidate and have their name as written on the ballot of an election counted for a particular office shall file both of the following:

-(3) A declaration stating that he or she is a write-in candidate.
+(C) A declaration stating that they are a write-in candidate.

-(4) The title of the office for which he or she is running.
+(D) The title of the office for which they are running.

-(5) The party nomination which he or she seeks, if running in a partisan primary election.
+(E) The party nomination which they seek, if running in a partisan primary election.

-(7) A certification of the candidate's complete voter registration and party affiliation/preference history for the preceding 10 years, or for as long as he or she has been eligible to vote in the state if less than 10 years, if running for a voter-nominated office.
+(G) A certification of the candidate's complete voter registration and party affiliation/preference history for the preceding 10 years, or for as long as they have been eligible to vote in the state if less than 10 years, if running for a voter-nominated office.

 Cite this article: FindLaw.com - California Code, Elections Code - ELEC § 8600 - last updated January 01, 2025 | https://codes.findlaw.com/ca/elections-code/elec-sect-8600/